Magic Kingdom for Seniors

 This area pays homage to exotic lands.
 Pirates of the Caribbean was recently redone to incorporate Captain Jack Sparrow and his archnemesis Barbossa from the popular film series.
 Most fans agree that the addition was tastefully done.
 Take the ride whether or not you have seen the movies.

 The Jungle Cruise was the favorite attraction of Walt Disney himself.
-The ride is best at night; however, the corny jokes are fun no matter the time of day.
+The ride is best at night, and the tongue-in-cheek jokes are fun no matter the time of day.

 This area will take you back to the days of the Wild West.
-Splash Mountain and Big Thunder Mountain Railroad are considered thrill rides, but both are of the decidedly family-friendly variety.
-If you meet the health requirements, strongly consider both rides.
+Splash Mountain and Big Thunder Mountain Railroad are considered family thrill rides.
+If you meet the health requirements, you should consider both rides.
 The storylines are fun and the rides are fairly tame.

 *Tip* When strolling through Liberty Square you cannot miss Liberty Belle Riverboat.
 This old fashion steamboat is so much fun to ride.